 Sailing out of San Francisco Bay, under the Golden Gate Bridge, was a much more relaxed experience than coming into the Bay in the fog and dark.
-We had sunshine, no ship traffic, and a lovely light breeze – just enough for us to cut the engine and truly sail through this famous waterway.
+We had sunshine, no ship traffic, and a light breeze – just enough to be able cut the engine and sail through this famous waterway.

-We were, however, only making an overnight trip to Monterey Bay, less than 100 miles away.
+Of course, we weren’t going directly to the South Pacific yet, but only making an overnight trip to Monterey Bay, less than 100 miles away.
 We’d timed our departure from San Francisco for late afternoon so that we would arrive in Monterey in the morning of the next day.
-It was an easy – even boring – passage, just motoring through the calm.
+It was an easy – boring – passage, just motoring through the calm.
 A couple of hours after sunrise, the barks of California sea lions were welcoming us to Monterey.

 Monterey is best known for its large, excellent, and comprehensive aquarium, one of only two in the world with a kelp forest (the other is in Cape Town), and one of the few (the only other one I know of is in Miami) with a deep sea tank, large enough to encompass a huge sardine bait ball and several open ocean species – mahi mahi, yellowfin tuna, sea turtles, hammerhead sharks, and pelagic rays.

 The aquarium is there, of course, because Monterey Bay itself is teeming with marine life.
-The bay and the waters around it are an enormous marine reserve, so Seth and I took advantage of the sunny weather to scuba dive in the kelp forests of the bay.
+The bay and the waters around it are an enormous marine reserve, so we took advantage of the sunny weather to scuba dive in the kelp forests of the bay.
 We even saw a sea lion while underwater!

 Topside we saw a ton of marine life, too.
-Our favorite animals to watch were the sea otters as they banged open shellfish to eat and took care of their fluffy babies:
+My favorite animals to watch were the sea otters as they banged open shellfish to eat and took care of their fluffy babies:

 All too soon, however, it was time to leave CELESTE in the care of the very thoughtful OCC Port Officers we’d been in touch with.
 The Ocean Cruising Club has a fantastic network of volunteer sailors around the world who, as Port Officers, help out fellow OCC members passing through their region.
-Grant and Amelia were a wonderful couple to meet and get to know and we felt confident leaving CELESTE in their care while we flew to the East Coast to visit family and to work – Seth was to present one of his economics papers at the Federal Reserve in St Louis!
+Grant and Amelia were a wonderful couple to meet and get to know and we felt confident leaving CELESTE in their care while we left for work, other things, and visiting family.